uvatbc/sail-e-gram/Using libqtelegram.md

 -> Make sure you comply with the GPL license!

 -> To to telegram.org and register your application to get an application hash and an ID.
+You will also get a tg.key file.
+This is supposed to be a secret and it should NOT be in checked in with your source.
+It does need to be added to your binary, so you should pull it in through your qrc.

 -> Check out the libqtelegram source: bzr branch lp:libqtelegram